Take your general handyman business to the next level with these revenue-boosting ideas.

 We get it, you didn’t get into the handyman business to spend time hunched over a computer.
 But a simple, clear website is often your best salesperson, so it pays to invest a little time in one.
 A free WordPress or Wix site is easy to build, maintain and update.
 All you need is:

 - A listing of your services

 - At least one compelling reason a homeowner would hire you (i.e., list your training, credentials, skills, professionalism, etc.)

 - Your contact information

-It’s not easy to grow a small business—especially if your strengths are more hands on—but strategic decisions taken in baby steps often leads to long-term, sustainable growth.
+Starting a handyman business is only the beginning.
+It’s not easy to grow a small business—especially if your strengths are more hands-on—but strategic decisions taken in baby steps often lead to long-term, sustainable growth.